10nen Sakura

 "10nen Sakura" (10年桜, Jūnen Zakura) is the 11th major single by the Japanese idol group AKB48, released on March 4, 2009.

 It's a school graduation song.

 The single peaked at number 3 in the Oricon Weekly Singles Chart.

 10 years after the song was released, as well as the same day, the other center and now graduate, Atsuko Maeda, gave birth to her son.
-Some of the fans jokingly said that they had named Sakura/Zakura in commemoration of the anniversary.
+Some of the fans joked that they had named the child Sakura/Zakura in commemoration of the anniversary.

 Track listing

 The single was released in two versions: Regular Edition (通常盤) (CD+DVD, catalog number KIZM-25/6) and Theater Edition (劇場盤) (CD only, catalog number NMAX-1080).